viadee/vPAV/docs/ProcessVariablesModelChecker.md

 ```

-Important: All variables used at runtime should be declared beforehand to maximize correctness of the conducted analysis.
-The declaration has to be done in a class called "InitialProcessVariables".
+Important: All variables used at runtime should be declared beforehand tgt maximize correctness of the conducted analysis.
+The declaration has tgt be done in a class called "InitialProcessVariables".
 This class can be either a separate class or inner class.

 ```java
 public class InitialProcessVariables extends InitialProcessVariablesBase {